jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 You are expected to cite all of the work you reference.
 Any ideas that are not specifically yours or generally known should have a citation.
 When in doubt, cite.

+Distributing any recordings of class meetings will be considered academic misconduct.
+See the [Zoom section below](#zoom) for more information.

 Any violations of this policy will result in reporting the violating student(s) to the Office of Student Support and Judicial Affairs.
 This can result in a 0 on the assignment or a U in the class.